durr1602/gyoza/config/README.md

 ## Technical configuration

 The file containing technical config parameters to run the snakemake pipeline on HPC is [here](../profile/config.v8+.yaml).
-Apart from your email adress (please replace `<...>`), this file does not need to be modified too much, and flags added to the snakemake command line will supersede the default values specified in the file.
+Apart from your email adress (please replace `<...>`), this file does not need to be modified too much, and flags added to the snakemake command line will supersede the default values specified in the file. **Careful**, by default, an email will be sent every time a job fails.
+This is useful to catch TIMEOUT and MEM_OUT errors, but we recommend automatically redirecting emails to prevent inbox overflow.